lhxo/UDEMYtypescriptYip/README.md

 # UDEMYtypescriptYip
 This is a repository for my work done on the Understanding TypeScript class I am taking on Udemy.
-I started this class on 6/18/24
+I started this class on 6/18/24, finished on 7/18/24

 Notes